 These tips can help prevent a flattened head:

 - Provide plenty of tummy time while your baby is awake.
 This means letting your baby lie down on the stomach while you are watching closely.
 This also helps your baby build strength and motor skills.

 - Provide plenty of cuddle time by holding your baby in an upright position.

-- Change the direction your baby lies in the crib.
-For example, have your baby's feet point one way in the crib for a few days and then switch the direction.
+- Change the direction your baby lies in the crib each night.
+For example, have your baby's feet point one way in the crib one night and then switch the direction the next night.
+Alternate each night after that.
 This encourages your baby to turn his or her head a different way to look at people or things in the room.

 - Change the location of the crib in your baby's room.
 This also encourages your baby to turn his or her head in a different direction.
 Babies usually turn their heads away from the wall, toward the inside of a room.

 - Avoid having your baby spend too much time in car seats, carriers, or similar seats.
 But always put your baby in a car seat when he or she is riding in a car.